 }

 You should set up all of the necessary path mappings.
-Their format should be "/path/on/server": "${workspaceRoot}/local/path".
+Their format should be "/path/on/server": "${workspaceRoot}/local/path"

 Start debugging

-Now start a debugging session (F5) and create a breakpoint in your code.
+) and create a breakpoint in your code.
 If everything has been set up correctly the next time you load your app you’ll see all of the debug info in the VSC sidebar.
 Here it is in action:

 So with XDebug working beautifully in Visual Studio Code I’ve removed my last hurdle to switching.